darishSFIT/Paragraph_Dictation_Script/README.md

-# Paragraph_Dictation_Script
+# Paragraph Dictation Script

-Here's a `README.md` file for your project, including a description of the code and explanations for important lines.

-# Text-to-Speech with Custom Delays
+## A script used to dictate a paragraph for you to write instead of looking at text again and again and writing.

-This Python script converts text to speech using the `pyttsx3` library, allowing users to specify a delay between words and adjust the speech rate.
+#### This Python script converts text to speech using the `pyttsx3` library, allowing users to specify a delay between words and adjust the speech rate.
 The script is particularly useful for dictation or practicing typing, as it provides ample time between words based on their length.

 ## Features